n8finch/design-lab-prototype/README.md

 # design-lab-prototype
-a mockup for the usman group
+a mockup for the usman group when applying for a front end job with them.